zeek/try-zeek/manager/static/examples/hello/readme.markdown

 This tutorial is divided into different topics covering aspects and use cases of Bro.
 You can navigate through the exercises by clicking next or back on the bottom of each page.
-Every lesson comes with a small code ezample that you can play with and there are some exercises, too.
+Every lesson comes with a small code example that you can play with and there are some exercises, too.
 Each exercise is followed by a solution with an explanation.

-Try Bro is interactive, you can always click the Run button and view the result in Stdout and the genrated log files below.
+Try Bro is interactive, you can always click the Run button and view the result in STDOUT and the generated log files below.
-Most of the topics in the first cvhapter don't require a traffic sample, so you can concentrate on learning Bro first.
+Most of the topics in the first chapter don't require a traffic sample, so you can concentrate on learning Bro first.

 The different example scripts demonstrate different aspects of Bro.
 They are meant as a starting point for your journey learning Bro.
 You can edit each example and run it again.